How to Close Above Ground Pools

 If you use the Aquador skimmer cover, cover the skimmer now and leave water level where it is.
 If not, drop the water level of the pool 4 to 6 inches below the skimmer.

 Remove the drain plugs on the filter and heater and allow them to drain completely.
-Unhook the filter hoses, and store all equipment indoors for the winter.
+Unhook the filter hoses, and store all pool supplies indoors for the winter.

-Add 1 gallon of shock per 10,000 gallons of pool water and 1 gallon of Splash Winterizing Agent per 15,000 gallons of pool water.
+Add 1 gallon of shock per 10,000 gallons of pool water and 1 gallon of Winterizing Pool Chemical Agent per 15,000 gallons of pool water.

 6) Cover the pool

-Spread cover over pool and secure cable around the perimeter.
+Spread swimming pool covers for above ground pools over pool and secure cable around the perimeter.
 Do not stretch it taut; it is intended to dip in the middle.

-RECOMMENDED: Purchase a cover pump to remove water from the winter cover.
+RECOMMENDED: Purchase a reliable pool cover pump to remove water from the above ground pool cover.
 If water is allowed to build up it will stress the cover; if it freezes it may cause rips in the cover.
 Little Giant is a good choice.

-- Inflate an air pillow and float it on the water under the cover.
+- Inflate an air pillow and float it on the water under the above ground pool blanket cover.
 Air pillows facilitate the removal of water from the cover.